USGS Scientist Interviewed on the SAFRR Tsunami Scenario

 USGS Postdoctoral Researcher Studying Effects of Dam Removal on Marine Ecosystems

-Melissa Foley has joined the USGS Pacific Coastal & Marine Science Center as a postdoctoral researcher in the USGS Mendenhall Research Fellowship Program.
+Melissa Foley has joined the USGS Pacific Coastal and Marine Science Center as a postdoctoral researcher in the USGS Mendenhall Research Fellowship Program.
 Melissa is focusing her USGS postdoctoral work on how two large dam removals on the Elwha River in the State of Washington will affect marine ecosystems.
 Read more...

 Surveys Reveal Deposition of Sediment Released by Dam Removal in Washington State

-The USGS Pacific Coastal & Marine Science Center is leading surveys along the Elwha River delta in the Strait of Juan de Fuca, Washington, to map coastal effects of sediment released during the largest dam removal in U.S. history.
+The USGS Pacific Coastal and Marine Science Center is leading surveys along the Elwha River delta in the Strait of Juan de Fuca, Washington, to map coastal effects of sediment released during the largest dam removal in U.S. history.
 According to field-operations leader Andrew Stevens, bathymetric surveys from personal watercraft show that more than 5 meters of new sediment has been deposited on a large area near the Elwha River mouth during winter 2012-13, when initial discharge of sand from dam removal occurred.
 David Finlayson, Gerry Hatcher and Pete Dal Ferro are still surveying the region with high-tech sonar and camera systems deployed from the research vessel Snavely.
 (Jon Warrick, Santa Cruz, CA, firstname.lastname@example.org, 831-460-7569)

 Learn more about how our science is supporting the Elwha River Restoration Project: http://www.usgs.gov/elwha